Hunga Tonga – Hunga Ha’apai Volcano Response

 The AHP Response

-Five AHP partners are working collectively on the AUD 2 million response under the lead of CARE Australia, in conjunction with local implementing partners.
+Five AHP partners worked collectively on the AUD 2 million response under the lead of CARE Australia, in conjunction with local implementing partners.

-The response aims to address the immediate humanitarian and early recovery needs of those affected by the Hunga Tonga-Hunga Ha’apai volcanic eruption and tsunami, while at the same time ensuring that the people of Tonga (with a specific focus on the most vulnerable) are well prepared for and more resilient to future disasters and climate change.
+The response aimed to address the immediate humanitarian and early recovery needs of those affected by the Hunga Tonga-Hunga Ha’apai volcanic eruption and tsunami, while at the same time ensuring that the people of Tonga (with a specific focus on the most vulnerable) were well prepared for and more resilient to future disasters and climate change.

-The response will work closely with government and build coordination capacity in Tonga on disaster response; provide psychosocial support; repair and increase access to WASH infrastructure in communities affected by the volcano; support livelihoods and resilience activities for women and girls; and bolster community disaster preparedness, including through prepositioning of supplies for future disasters and emergency preparedness activities in schools.
-The response will also provide support to the country’s ongoing COVID-19 response.
+The response worked closely with government to build coordination capacity in Tonga on disaster response; provide psychosocial support; repair and increase access to WASH infrastructure in communities affected by the volcano; support livelihoods and resilience activities for women and girls; and bolster community disaster preparedness, including through prepositioning of supplies for future disasters and emergency preparedness activities in schools.
+The response concluded in November 2024.